by Linda Barth

 “You’ll be fine, dear.
 Just trust your instincts and when you want help, remember all you need to do is ask.”
 She pauses in the doorway.
 “If you’d like to sleep in for a while tomorrow, I can have Brooke come and pick up the baby for her seven o’clock feeding.”

 “No!
 It’s fine!
 I’ll do it!”
-I’m embarrassed at my outburst, but I know Mary understands I just want things to get back to the way they were.
+I’m embarrassed at my outburst, but I know Mary understands I just want things to be right again.

 She smiles.
 “Good night, Lena, sleep well.”

 Not long after she leaves, I kiss my baby’s cheek, careful not to wake her, and climb into bed.
-I snuggle into the soft, clean sheets, the wooly blankets, and the patchwork quilts that smell of lavender, so unlike what I’d known the last two years Above.
-What I’d left behind when Catherine first led me Below, when Father offered me a new home, a chance to start again.
+I snuggle into the soft, clean sheets, under the wooly blankets and the patchwork quilts that smell of lavender, so unlike what I’d known the last two years Above.
+The things I left behind when Catherine first led me Below, when Father offered me a new home, a chance to start again.
 When I met Vincent and I dreamed new dreams.